zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading/adb-loading.md

 # Loading Data into an Autonomous Database Instance

-## Introduction
+## **Introduction**

 In this lab, you will upload files to the Oracle Cloud Infrastructure (OCI) Object Storage, create sample tables, load data into them from files on the OCI Object Storage, and troubleshoot data loads with errors.

 You can load data into your new autonomous database (Autonomous Data Warehouse [ADW] or Autonomous Transaction Processing [ATP]) using Oracle Database tools, and Oracle and 3rd party data integration tools.
 You can load data:

-+ from files local to your client computer, or
++ from local files in your client computer, or
 + from files stored in a cloud-based object store

-For the fastest data loading experience Oracle recommends uploading the source files to a cloud-based object store, such as Oracle Cloud Infrastructure Object Storage, before loading the data into your ADW or ATP database.
+For the fastest data loading experience, Oracle recommends uploading the source files to a cloud-based object store, such as *Oracle Cloud Infrastructure Object Storage*, before loading the data into your ADW or ATP database.

-To load data from files in the cloud into your autonomous database, use the new PL/SQL `DBMS_CLOUD` package.
+To load data from files in the cloud into your autonomous database, use the new PL/SQL *`DBMS_CLOUD`* package.
 The `DBMS_CLOUD` package supports loading data files from the following Cloud sources: Oracle Cloud Infrastructure Object Storage, Oracle Cloud Infrastructure Object Storage Classic, Amazon AWS S3, and Microsoft Azure Object Store.

 This lab shows how to load data from Oracle Cloud Infrastructure Object Storage using two of the procedures in the `DBMS_CLOUD` package:

 + **create_credential**: Stores the object store credentials in your Autonomous Data Warehouse schema.
     + You will use this procedure to create object store credentials in your ADW admin schema.
 + **copy_data**: Loads the specified source file to a table.
 The table must already exist in ADW.
-    + You will use this procedure to load tables in your admin schema with data from data files staged in the Oracle Cloud Infrastructure Object Storage cloud service.
+    + You will use this procedure to load tables to your admin schema with data from data files staged in the Oracle Cloud Infrastructure Object Storage cloud service.

-**Note:** While this lab uses ADW, the steps are identical for loading data into an ATP database.
+*Note: While this lab uses ADW, the steps are identical for loading data into an ATP database.*

-### More Information
-For more information about loading data, see the documentation [Loading Data from Files in the Cloud](https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/autonomous-data-warehouse-cloud&id=CSWHU-GUID-07900054-CB65-490A-AF3C-39EF45505802).

 ### Objectives